cloudfoundry-community/awesome-bosh-releases/README.md

 Should this be moved to a google spread sheet ?

+## Why are you contributing this ?

+Some colleagues of Guillaume Berche asked for a summary of services states.
+He started as a private spread sheet and then thought it might be useful to others.
+Let's see if this is the case.
+If not, we might delete this repo to avoid polutting the cf-community repo namespace.

 ## Contributing and opinions

 Some of this content, such as maturity, is subjective and deserves healthy constructive discussions and debates?
 Let's have them on the [cf-bosh](mailto:cf-bosh@lists.cloudfoundry.org) mailing list of through issues.